Finding a quiet place: Creating tranquil spaces for your customers

 Adding in raised beds packed with plants is one method you can use to add some height to a space quickly, and it can come in handy for customers on a budget or when municipality codes limit how tall your structures can be.

-Along with suppressing unwanted noise, the natural movement of wind-blown plants creates its own sound that can be soothing and add to the white noise.
+Along with suppressing unwanted noise, the natural movement of wind-blown plants creates its own sound that can be soothing and add to white noise.

 If your customers are interested in adding in just a bit more white noise to the mix, don’t be afraid to add in multiple layers to mute or draw the attention away from unwanted noises.